| |

 - commodity futures trading was added on oil, metals and grains, plus hedging of

-of physical commodities for all companies except banks and insurers
+players and all companies except banks and insurers

 and CEO bonuses are now more closely correlated to company earnings performance; and